 What can now trigger such a situation?

-There are two scenarios that are a bit hazardous, partly that it becomes extremely cold in all of Europe, no wind and limited import opportunities, partly that there are disruptions, says de Maré.
+There are two scenarios that are a bit hazardous, partly that it becomes extremely cold throughout Europe, no wind and limited import opportunities, partly that there are disruptions, says de Maré.

 Such disruptions could, for example, be that one or two nuclear reactors break down, which is not at all unusual.
 It can also be unplanned disruptions in the power grid, according to de Maré.